 - The right to property acquired during the romantic relationship, and/or

-- The right to financial support from a former romantic partner.
+- The right to financial support payments from a former romantic partner.

-But in both cases, it applies to rights an unmarried couple agrees to in case they break up.
+In both cases, it applies to rights an unmarried couple agrees to in case they break up.
+It does not matter whether the partners are same-sex or opposite sex.1

 2. How are palimony rights created in Nevada?

-A cohabitation agreement is similar to a Nevada prenuptial agreement.
-But a couple can enter into a cohabitation agreement either before or after they move in together.
+A cohabitation agreement is similar to a premarital/prenuptial agreement.
+However, a couple can enter into a cohabitation agreement either before or after they move in together.2

 3. Does an agreement for palimony need to be in writing?

-An agreement setting forth an unmarried couple’s property rights is often in writing.
-But it does not have to be.
+An agreement establishing an unmarried couple’s property rights is often in writing, but it does not have to be.

-The partner suing for palimony has the burden of proving that an agreement exists.
-He or she must also prove the specific terms of the agreement.
+The partner suing for palimony has the burden of proving an agreement exists.
+They must also prove the specific terms of the agreement.4

 4. What rights can couples create under a palimony agreement?

-Unmarried couples have the right to decide how they will own property.
+Unmarried partners have the right to decide how they will own property.

 Under this approach, they agree that if they break up, they will share the property equally.